Folium Systems

 Consensus loop

-Keep public records aligned across the website, manifests, operator-approved external profile targets, and planned or approved notes.
+Keep public records aligned across the website, manifests, approved external profile targets, and planned or approved notes.

 Useful outputs